rasmus-kirk/nix-config/docs/index.md

 ### Importing Modules

-The options that I have created allows varying behaviour between machines, while avoiding writing the same configuration snippets twice.
-Even though the modules are created and maintained for personal use the flake allows others to reuse the modules if they so please:
+The options I’ve created allow for different behaviors across devices, while avoiding redundant configuration snippets.
+Although these modules are designed for personal use, it's possible for others to reuse them:

 ```nix
 {